-Teaching and support staff receive regular training through our scheduled programme of In-Service Training (INSET) and meetings in school time.
-There are also various opportunities to attend external courses which cover many aspects of SEND teaching and Learning.
-Internal training is provided by the SENCo and any staff who have experience or training in specific aspects of SEND such as speech and language development.
-External trainers also provide specialist input, encompassing areas such as social communication difficulties (including Autistic Spectrum Condition) and attachment disorders.
-In addition, External professionals can provide individual training on specific programmes.
+Teaching and support staff receive regular training through our scheduled programme of In-Service Training (INSET) and Staff meetings.
+There are opportunities to attend external courses which cover many aspects of SEND teaching and Learning.
+Internal training is provided by the SENCo and other staff and Governors who have experience or training in specific aspects of SEND such as speech and language development or attachment.
+External trainers provide specialist input as required across a range of areas such as social communication difficulties (including Autistic Spectrum Condition), Social stories, Dyslexia, Dyscalculia and Pathological Demand Avoidance..